Families have sent a clear message: they want options for their children. Many are excited to return to their school campuses; many are not yet ready.

 Daily In-Person Instruction (Plan A)

-Under this plan, PreK-12 students will attend class in the school building, in person with their teachers and classmates every school day.
+Students in this plan will attend class in the school building, in person with their teachers and classmates every school day.
 This environment is the most familiar to students and parents.
-Students receive daily, in-person instruction and support from school employees.
+Students receive daily, in-person instruction and support from school employees

 Blended Instruction (Plan B)